TessyJames28/airbnb-clone-project/README.md

 - **Docker:** Containerization tool for consistent development and deployment environments.
 - **CI/CD Pipelines:** Automated pipelines for testing and deploying code changes.

+## Team Roles and Responsibilities
+- **Backend Developer:** Responsible for implementing API endpoints, database schemas, and business logic and solves any technical problems emerging during the development lifecycle.
+- **Database Administrator:** Manages database design, indexing, and optimizations.
+- **DevOps Engineer:** Handles deployment, monitoring, and scaling of the backend services and facilitates cooperation between development and operations teams.
+The DevOp builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery.
+- **QA Engineer:** Ensures the backend functionalities are thoroughly tested and meet quality standards by spotting functional and non-functional defects for improvement.
+They evaluate an application from different angles—be it functionality, usability, security, or performance (hence, many types of testing).